intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/wizardcoder-python/README.md

-# WizardCoder
+# WizardCoder-Python
-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on WizardCoder models.
-For illustration purposes, we utilize the [WizardLM/WizardCoder-Python-7B-V1.0](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0) as a reference WizardCoder model.
+In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on WizardCoder-Python models.
+For illustration purposes, we utilize the [WizardLM/WizardCoder-Python-7B-V1.0](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0) as a reference WizardCoder-Python model.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Predict Tokens using `generate()` API
-In the example [generate.py](./generate.py), we show a basic use case for a WizardCoder model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations.
+In the example [generate.py](./generate.py), we show a basic use case for a WizardCoder-Python model to predict the next N tokens using `generate()` API, with BigDL-LLM INT4 optimizations.
 ### 1. Install
 We suggest using conda to manage environment:
 ```bash